NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 	exports.load = function(args) {
 	};

+With that in place, our function should now run when the page’s loaded event is fired.
+Now lets add our setTimeout logic in that function.

+	exports.load = function(args) {
+		setTimeout(function () {
+				// Do something really awesome…
+				// Finished doing something awesome.
+				// Now let’s navigate.
+		}, 100);
+	};

+Awesome.
+Now we just need to navigate to our home page.

 ### Step #2 - Loading your first module

-To navigate to another page within your application we first have to get a reference to the topmost frame.
+To navigate to a page within your application we first have to get a reference to the topmost frame.
 The [frame](http://docs.nativescript.org/ApiReference/ui/frame/Frame) as defined:

 > Represents the logical View unit that is responsible for navigation within an application.

-For use to use the frame we first have to load that module.
-We do that by calling *require* and passing the path reference to our module.
+For us to leverage the frame API we first have to load that module.
+We do that by calling *require* and passing the path reference to the module we require.
+If you’ve done any node.js development this should be more than familiar.

 	var frameModule = require(“ui/frame”);

-Now that we’ve successful loaded our frame module I am sure you’re asking, what’s a module and where did you find that?
+Now that we’ve successful loaded our frame module, I’m sure you’re asking, what’s a module and where did you find that?
 Well as it turns out they’re in a folder called *tns_modules*, where else?

-Ok let’s back up.
+Ok, let’s back up.
 A [module](http://docs.nativescript.org/modules) is defined as:

 > To let you access the native device and platform capabilities of your target platform, NativeScript uses a modular design pattern.
 All device, platform or user interface functionalities reside in separate modules.
 To access the functionality provided by a module, you need to require the module.

 > In your project, the files for each module reside in a 	dedicated subdirectory in the {N}_modules directory.
 Each default module comes along with a package.json file which declares how the module should be called within your call and which file contains its respective code.

-Ok, if you’re using AppBuilder that part is actually hidden.
+Ok, if you’re using AppBuilder that part is sorta hidden.

 **Extra Credit**

 Open your terminal/cmd.
-Assuming you have the {N} cli installed, ‘run tns create [someAppName]’.
+Assuming you have the {N} cli installed, run ‘tns create [someAppName]’.
 In doing so this will create a sample shell application that you can take and build upon.

 After running *create*, you should see a file & folder structure similar to what you see listed below.
 Look closely and you will find the tns_modules folder.
 This is where all of the default modules are hiding.